1872 Amik earthquake: Tectonic setting

-The Amik Valley lies along the Dead Sea Transform Fault system; predominantly strike-slip plate boundary between the African and Arabian tectonic plates.
-This ~1,000 km-long left-lateral transform fault connects the Red Sea spreading center in the south to the Maras Triple Junction in the north.
-At the Maras Triple Junction, the Dead Sea Transform Fault is one of two arms of the triple junction.
+The Amik Valley lies along the Dead Sea Transform Fault system; a predominantly strike-slip plate boundary between the African and Arabian tectonic plates.
+This ~1,000 km-long left-lateral transform fault connects the Red Sea spreading center in the south to the Maraş triple junction in the north.
+At the Maraş triple junction, the Dead Sea transform fault is one of two arms of the triple junction.
 Two other plate boundaries; the Cyprus arc, and East Anatolian Fault meet at this triple junction.
 Due to its location at an active and complex plate boundary, Antioch suffers from devastating earthquakes, including one in 115 AD that killed over 200,000 people.